tr1ten/UnacademyJEE/README.md

 ## Getting Started
 This tool help you to easily download all the unacademy notes via one command, no need of google account or any link.

-this tool fetches link directly from google sheet provided by unacademy so if new content added there then it will be visible here as well

 ### Prerequisites